 Focus cultural program

-The significance of art and its anchoring in everyday life were an important focus for Christoph Schlingensief, at the centre of his artistic thinking.
-In the case of his last project, the Operndorf Afrika, the main focus of his concern was in addition art, also the pillars of education and medical care.
+The significance of art and its anchoring in everyday life were an important focus for Christoph Schlingensief and it was at the centre of his artistic thinking.
+In the case of his last project – Operndorf Afrika, his main concern along with the art, were the pillars of education and medical care.

-Since 2012, an extensive cultural program, comprising of theatre and dance performances, film evenings and concerts, takes place in the Operndorf Afrika.
+Since 2012, an extensive cultural program, comprising of theatre and dance performances, film evenings and concerts, takes place at Operndorf Afrika.
 It is designed and organised, by the local program director Alex Moussa Sawadogo, in cooperation with cultural institutions and artists from Burkina Faso, as well as with the Goethe Institute.
-The events are well attended and regularly attract cultural professionals and interested people from the capital Ouagadougou, which is located about 30 kilometres away.
+The events receive high attendance and regularly attract cultural professionals and interested people from the capital Ouagadougou, which is located about 30 kilometres away.
 In addition to the events, workshops for children and the youth are conducted in different art categories.

 aloof stuff in the art world.
 And what’s the point of an art that no longer grants access, is no longer accessible and also does not come out of itself?
 What is